BerlinUnited/NaoTH/Utils/py/SimsparkTests/README.md

 cd NaoTHSoccer/
 # ... and start a game with the same config and executable for both teams
 ../Utils/py/SimsparkTests/game.py
+# press Ctrl+C to cancel the game before it is finished.
 ```

 In order to configure different options, the best way is to let the script create a config file and then adjust the options to your needs: